 Gout vs Pseudogout

-Gout is a crystal-induced arthritis affecting the peripheral joints of body.
+Gout is crystal-induced arthritis affecting the peripheral joints of the body.
 As such, it can often be confused with other painful arthropathies, especially CPPD (calcium pyrophosphate dyhydrate) disease.
 CPPD, otherwise known as pseudogout, may have similar symptoms to actual gouty arthritis, but because treatment differs a correct diagnosis is important.
 Like with any disease, treatment will only be effective if the disease is first properly identified.
 So let's take a look at gout vs pseudogout.

 One key hallmark for differentiating between gout and pseudogout is the joints that each disease affects.
 While both diseases can affect the ankle and wrist, the most common site involved in gout is the metatarsophalangeal joint (big toe).
 (1) Pseudogout, on the other hand, most often affects the knee.
 (2) Gout will also impact the knee, but less frequently.

 Another difference between the two is the severity of the symptoms.
 Pseudogout attacks often mimic the pattern of gout flare-ups, but they are usually less severe.
 (1) Both conditions tend to be chronic, meaning the sufferer will experience recurrent bouts of acute flare-ups over their lifetime.
 Pseudogout typically occurs in persons who are over 60 years old and affects men and women equally.
 Gout tends to impact men more frequently and often starts between 30-60 years of age.
 (3)